These days, almost anyone can get a website up and running with ease.

 Here are some additional ways to optimize your website for search engines:

-- Responsive design: Designing responsively isn’t just a web design standard, it is rewarded with better SERP rankings by Google.
+- Responsive design: It isn’t just a web design standard, responsive web design is rewarded with better SERP rankings by Google.

 - Relevant header tag (H1): The header tag (or H1) will be the headline of a page or the title of a post.
 Search engines target H1’s for keywords, so make sure that you’re including the most relevant information in your headline.
 You don’t want to bloat your headline with keywords simply for SEO performance.
 Remember your website is for real people, so finding a balance between SEO performance, clarity, and style is key.

 - Proper title tags and meta descriptions: Relevant title tags and meta descriptions help search engines understand the content on a page and index it appropriately.
 A page’s title tag and meta description are shown whenever that page appears in search engine results.